vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Statistics.md

 A["Data"]-->B["describes and summarizes"] & C["infers to population"];
 ```

+- Descriptive statistics: In descriptive statistics, one aims to display data and conclusions accurately.

+- Inferential statistics: In inferential statistics, one aims to draw a justified conclusion from data.

 > There are three kinds of lies: lies, damned lies, statistics.
 (Mark Twain)